ASTM D6400 Explained: Certification Requirements for Compostable Plastics

 When people see the words “compostable” on a bag or package, many wonder what it really means.
-I have noticed this question often comes up in stores, online, and even in Reddit discussions.
+Many buyers ask this question often comes up in stores, online, and even in Reddit discussions.
 One term that appears again and again is ASTM D6400.

 If you work with compostable bags, packaging films, or materials like PLA and PBAT, you will see this standard often.
 But what does it truly mean?
 And how does it connect to certifications like BPI Certification?